Lissy93/dl-sb-iac/README.txt

 ================================================================================
 NOTES
 ================================================================================
-Do not modify anything in Supabase via the UI, as it will break everything.
-Update the TOML file, schema and function code here instead, then re-deploy.

-You must specify ALL environmental variables correctly for everything to work.

-It is your responsibility to maintain, secure and backup your Supabase instance.
+For troubleshooting, ensure protocol, method, port, headers and body are correct You must set and upload ALL environmental variables properly for things to work Avoid configuring in the Supabase UI, instead update the TOML file and re-deploy

 Example CURL request:
   curl -i --location \